MOSTLY GENERATE Cloud

-7.1 For the duration of the Trial Subscription, the Customer shall not use the Service in any way that could impair the Provider’s ability to provide the Service, the functioning of the Service or the use of the Service by other customers.
+6.1 When using the Community Version, the Customer shall not use the Service in any way that could impair the Provider’s ability to provide the Service, the functioning of the Service or the use of the Service by other customers.

 - a payment default by the Customer, including statutory default interest;